maartenzam/interactive-publication/src/pages/bitmap-versus-vector-images.md

 What vector (left) and raster (right) graphics look like when zoomed in.
 Source: [Rex](https://nl.wikipedia.org/wiki/Bestand:Vector_vs_raster.png), public domain

-SVG is part of the html specification, so they are native to the web.
-As such, they can be styled with CSS (Cascading Style Sheets: files that describe how HTML elements are displayed on the screen) and manipulated with javascript, which makes them a good fit for interactive data visualisation.
-Check for example the blue circle in the output on the right of [this JSBin](https://jsbin.com/copokiv/1/edit?html,js,output): it is an SVG circle, which, through javascript, reacts to a click by changing its colour.
+SVG LINK is part of the html specification, so they are native to the web.
+As such, they can be styled with CSS (Cascading Style Sheets: files that describe how HTML elements are displayed on the screen) LINK and manipulated with JavaScript, which makes them a good fit for interactive data visualisation.
+Check for example the blue circle in the output on the right of [this JSBin](https://jsbin.com/copokiv/1/edit?html,js,output): it is an SVG circle, which, through JavaScript, reacts to a click by changing its colour.